 CHANGES

-Beetle, Water: Changed its secondary movement notation from flight to swimming.
+Beetle, Water: Changed its flight movement notation to swimming.

-Eel: Reversed the XP values of the Giant and Weed eels, as they were obviously mixed up in the Appendix.
+Eel: Reversed the XP values of the Giant and Weed eels, as they were obviously mixed up in the DMG Appendix, and then adjusted the XP of the Giant variety to match its actual Hit Dice.

-Ixitxachitl: Added pronunciation and Demogorgon linkage from Monster Cards Set 2.
+Ixitxachitl: Added additional minor detail from Monster Cards Set 2.

-Lycanthrope, Seawolf: The seawolf entry is a bit of a mess, repeating a bunch of info as if two separate entries were glued together (seawolves originally appeared in a single form in Monster Cards Set 3, so this may very well be the case).
-I combined the two sets of info into a single overview entry, favouring specific info over general in all cases (e.g. regarding what causes this lycanthropy, “bites of non-fatal sort” was replaced with the note in the same entry stating that “Humans taking 50% or more damage” is what triggers the disease).
+Lycanthrope, Seawolf: The seawolf entry is a bit of a mess, repeating a bunch of info as if two separate entries were glued together.
+I combined the two sets of info into a single overview entry, favouring specific info over general in all cases (e.g. “bites of non-fatal sort” was replaced with the note in the same entry stating that “Humans taking 50% or more damage” is what triggers the disease).

 Turtle, Giant, Sea: Assumed its original XP value (900+10/hp, a value for a 7-HD creature) was an error, considering its actual 15 HD and the fact that the very similar snapping turtle in the same entry is costed correctly.

 Whale: Added information from the DMG appendix entry.
-Some of this information, while more specific than the very vague MM entry, also contradicts it in spots, and still requires some interpretation besides, including carnivorous whale bite damage and every XP entry.
+Some of this information, while more specific than the rather vague MM entry, also contradicts it in spots, and still requires some interpretation besides, including carnivorous whale bite damage and every XP entry.
+Added additional killer whale detail (all material in the subsection) from Dragon #89’s Creature Catalog.
+Fun fact: that same entry adds a 5% chance for psionic killer whales, which I excluded because there's no psionics there, but is great.

 No comments: